Most of us want to be right—that’s why we are so bad at solving conflicts.

-Researchers at Stanford and the University of Michigan found that companies that attributed their problems to their actions instead to external factors perform much better.
+Researchers at Stanford and the University of Michigan found that companies that attributed their problems to their actions instead of external factors perform much better.

 Here are some tips to get you started.

-- Own your part: Next time you have a conflict, rather than blame the other part, reflect on what you can improve.
+1. Own your part: Next time you have a conflict, rather than blame the other party, reflect on what you can improve.
 Ask yourself: What can I do better?
-How are my behavior or attitudes — intentionally or not — adding fuel to the fire?
+How are my behavior or attitudes—intentionally or not—adding fuel to the fire?
 What can I change on my end?

-- Remind others of the 50–50 rule: The upside of owning your part is that people must be accountable for theirs too — the 50–50 rule is a two-way street.
+2. Remind others of the 50-50 rule: The upside of owning your part is that people must be accountable for theirs too—the 50-50 rule is a two-way street.
 For things to work, both sides must be aware and play under the same principle.

-- Look what’s right on each side: Building on what’s already working gets quicker results than focusing on what’s wrong.
+3. Look at what’s right on each side: Building on what’s already working gets quicker results than focusing on what’s wrong.
 By removing the blame, you can focus on what each side is right about and try to connect both with a “Yes, and…” approach.

-- Promote healthy dialogue: Arguments take us nowhere — we try to defeat others, rather than understand what’s going on.
-Ask questions, invite people to reflect and have a productive conversation.
+4. Promote healthy dialogue: Arguments take us nowhere—we try to defeat others, rather than to understand what’s going on.
+Ask questions, invite people to reflect, and have a productive conversation.
 Understanding requires time and effort, but it’s more effective than quick fixes.

-- Encourage empathy: Focus on understanding the other person, instead of trying to assume that you know her/ him.
+5. Encourage empathy: Focus on understanding the other person, instead of trying to assume that you know her/him.
 Most tensions are not about an issue intrinsically but emotional entanglement.
-People get upset because they don’t feel understood — effective conflict resolution requires walking in the other person’s shoes.
+People get upset because they don’t feel understood—effective conflict resolution requires walking in the other person’s shoes.
 Be patient and listen.

-- Remove yourself from the equation: If you are the decision-maker (a manager, parent, etc.) don’t try to be the hero.
+6. Remove yourself from the equation: If you are the decision-maker (a manager, parent, etc.), don’t try to be the hero.
 It’s tempting to be the smartest guy in the room who comes up with a wise solution.
-Let those affected find the solutions — it drives more buy-in.
+Let those affected find the solutions—it drives more buy-in.
 Unless it’s a life-threatening situation, don’t feel forced to decide on behalf of others.